 Goats will find something to climb on just about anywhere.
 If you leave your truck door open on a goat farm, or an ATV parked briefly in “their” field, expect to find either the animals still standing there upon your return, or their muddy hoof prints on your seat cushions!

 How Much Does It Cost To Keep A Goat?

-The price of a goat can vary greatly due to its breed, age, sex, time of the year (prices go up before the 4-H livestock tag in deadline) and your specific location.
+The price of a goat can vary greatly due to its breed, age, gender, time of the year (prices go up before the 4-H livestock tag in deadline) and your specific location.
 Just like with other types of barnyard livestock, the cheapest time of year to buy is during the late fall because no farmer, breeder, or homesteader wants to suffer the additional cost of wintering over an animal they no longer want.

 Typically, you can expect to spend approximately $85 to $200 for common goats.
 Some breeders can fetch up to $500 per goat if registered or a rare breed.

 This is Not Negan.
 He is a Pygmy billy goat, a meat breed.
 He was purchased after a 4-H member who had shown him in a non-market category, no longer had a use for him.
 We bought him for only $40.
 To help defray the cost of keeping goats (as well as many other types of livestock) learn how to trim and clip their hooves yourself.
 Spending around $35 to $50 for the tools you will need to accomplish the task can save you hundreds of dollars per year.